el-bob-o/FFXIAddons-1/GearSwap/libs/MasterGear/README.md

 "Adoulin".
 Equipped in Adoulin.

 "TPBonus".
 Any TPBonus gear like Moonshade earring.
 These will be equipped when a table named 'ws' exists.
 If it does, the weaponskill's english name is checked (e.g ws\["Raging Fist"]).
-It will then equip the set defined and equip TPBonus set if tp_bonus is true.
+It will then equip the set defined and equip TPBonus set if tp_bonus is true and tp is less than 3000.

 > ws = {}
 > ws\["Raging Fist"] = { set = sets\["Raging Fist"], tp_bonus = true }